-Workplace retirement accounts are designed to be portable.
-But moving your 401(k) and choosing when to do so may be more challenging than you realize.
+With rising wages and a tight labor market, the last couple years have led many workers to switch jobs.
+That means many job-hoppers may have a 401(k) retirement plan with a former employer.
+Fortunately, these workplace retirement accounts are designed to be portable.
+However, moving your 401(k) and choosing when to do so may be more challenging than you realize.

 Did you borrow any money from your 401(k)?
-If you did and you’re leaving the company, voluntarily or otherwise, you “have the option to repay the loan to an IRA and you have until your personal tax return deadline of the following year [including extensions] to contribute that repayment amount to an IRA” explains Mat Sorensen, CEO of Directed IRA and Directed Trust Company, thanks to the 2017 Tax Cuts and Jobs Act.
+If you did and you’re leaving the company, voluntarily or otherwise, you “have the option to repay the loan to an IRA and you have until your personal tax return deadline of the following year [including extensions] to contribute that repayment amount to an IRA” thanks to the 2017 Tax Cuts and Jobs Act, explains Mat Sorensen, CEO of Directed IRA and Directed Trust Company.

-If you can’t (or don’t) pay the loan back in the allotted time, “the plan will reduce your vested account balance in order to recoup the unpaid amount,” says Ian Berger, IRA Analyst with IRAHelp.com and a colleague of Ed Slott, author of “The New Retirement Savings Time Bomb.”
+If you can’t (or don’t) pay the loan back in the allotted time, “the plan will reduce your vested account balance in order to recoup the unpaid amount,” says Ian Berger, IRA Analyst with IRAHelp.com.
 “This is called a loan offset.”

 “I think that many people forget that if they have a loan outstanding, it has to be paid,” says Wayne Bogosian, co-author of “The Complete Idiot’s Guide to 401(k) Plans.”

-Fail to repay it and the loan amount will count as income, potentially subject to tax, plus you’ll pay an additional penalty equal to 10 percent of the sum you borrowed if you’re younger than age 59 ½, he says.
+Fail to repay it and the loan amount will count as income, potentially subject to tax, plus you’ll pay an additional penalty equal to 10 percent of the sum you borrowed if you’re younger than age 59 ½, says Bogosian.

-Taking a loan from your 401(k) is in reality, borrowing from yourself and may be an appropriate decision for some people who are unemployed with no income source, need money for medical expenses, or are purchasing their first home.
-However there are many things to consider before doing so.
+Taking a loan from your 401(k) is really borrowing from yourself and may be an appropriate decision for some people who are unemployed with no income source, need money for medical expenses, or are purchasing their first home.
+However, there are many things to consider before doing so.

 If you can’t pay the loan back to your 401(k), other than the potential tax implications listed above, the options below still apply.